Welcome from the program director

 Director, Clinical Neurophysiology Fellowship Program

-Our Clinical Neurophysiology program is an ACGME accredited program.
-We offer 2 funded positions for a 1 year ACGME-approved fellowship beginning July 1.
+Our Clinical Neurophysiology program is an ACGME-accredited program.
+We offer two funded positions for a one year ACGME-approved fellowship beginning July 1st.
 While both fellows are eligible for certification by the American Board of Psychiatry and Neurology, with added qualifications in clinical neurophysiology, one fellow would be dedicated to the EMG/Neuromuscular track and one to the Epilepsy/EEG track.
 Interested fellows have the option for additional second year of fellowship dedicated to research at MedStar Georgetown University Hospital.

-This track focuses on the diagnosis and management of neuromuscular disorders with extensive exposure to electrodiagnosis including electromyography, routine and special nerve conduction studies.
-Fellows will participate in the general neuromuscular clinic as well as the ALS Center and Muscular Dystrophy Association clinics.
-There is training in electroencephalography with didactic and elective clinical training in intraoperative monitoring, evoked potentials, and sleep disorders.
+This track focuses on the diagnosis and management of neuromuscular disorders with extensive exposure to electrodiagnosis including electromyography (EMG), routine and special nerve conduction studies.
+Fellows will participate in the general Neuromuscular clinic, as well as the ALS and Muscular Dystrophy clinics.
+There is training in electroencephalography (EEG) as well as opportunity for electives in intraoperative monitoring, further EEG exposure, and sleep disorders.

 Click here to learn more about the EMG/Neuromuscular track.

-This track provides a broad didactic and clinical exposure to a variety of neurophysiologic techniques with an emphasis on electroencephalography (EEG) and evoked potentials (EP).
-There is in-depth exposure to neonatal, pediatric, and adult EEG, routine and intraoperative EP, intensive video-EEG monitoring including intracranial depth and grid recording, electrocorticography, and ambulatory EEG.
-There is a focus on the medical and surgical management of epilepsy.
-Elective time in polysomnography and electromyography is offered.
-Advanced neuroimaging including PET, and functional MRI are available for seizure focus localization and functional mapping.
+This track provides a broad didactic and clinical exposure to a variety of neurophysiologic techniques with an emphasis on EEG.
+There is in-depth exposure to adult EEG, as well as some exposure to neonatal and pediatric EEG.
+There is extensive exposure to video-EEG monitoring including intracranial depth and grid recording, electrocorticography, and ambulatory EEG.
+Additionally, there would be some exposue to routine intraoperative evoked potentials (EPs).
+The medical and surgical management of epilepsy are covered in weekly clinics.
+There is opportunity for elective time in intraoperative monitoring, EMG, and sleep disorders.
+Advanced neuroimaging, including PET and functional MRI are available for seizure focus localization and functional mapping.

 Click here to learn more about the EEG/Epilepsy track.